BA, Manhattanville College // MSW, Yeshiva University

 She focuses on meeting others at their current state and guiding them along to a better place.
 One of Kimberly's major clinical interests is anxiety.
 She works in psychiatric hospital settings helping patients through crises by working with her clients to combat whatever barriers that are impacting their daily lives.

-The experience of volunteering with vulnerable communities abroad solidified Kimberly's decision to pursue a career that would be meaningful and impactful to others.
-She has often felt inspired by Stoic philosophical principles: "Today I escaped anxiety.
+The experience of volunteering with vulnerable communities abroad solidified my decision to pursue a career that would be meaningful and impactful to others.
+I have often felt inspired by Stoic philosophical principles: "Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions — not outside.” — Marcus Aurelius.